MFG Lite - System DB and Login Implementation

 • Every session has an expiry time.

-• Session expiry stored in DB.
+• Session expiry is stored in the User table.

 JWT Helper